Samsegun/Samsegun/README.md

 ### :man_technologist: About Me : I am a Front-end Developer

-- 💻: I currently freelance by building responsive and interactive web apps for clients while actively looking for a full time role.
+- 💻: I build responsive and performant web apps using the latest tools and technologies.

 - :seedling: Open to Front-end(on-site or remote) roles.